simondoesstuff/latent_canvas/md/design.md

     1. The user arrives at the Latent Canvas web page.
     2. The system presents a blank 16x16 grid.
     3. The user clicks or drags their mouse over the grid cells.
-    4. Each clicked cell toggles from "off" (black) to "on" (white).
+    4. Each clicked cell lights up as if painted
     5. After each new cell is activated, the system's AI model processes the current grid state.
     6. The system displays the AI's prediction for the user's _next_ move as a "ghost" image (a semi-transparent gray cell) on the grid.
     7. The user can continue clicking cells to build their drawing, with the ghost prediction updating continuously.
 - **Alternative Flows & Exceptions (WAVE):**
-    - **(What-if) What if the user wants to erase a cell?** The user can click an "on" cell again to toggle it back to "off".
-The AI model will update its prediction accordingly.
-    - **(Alternative) The user is on a touch device.** The user can tap or drag their finger on the grid to activate cells.
     - **(Various) The AI model is slow to respond.** The ghost prediction may lag slightly behind the user's drawing action.
 The UI should feel responsive, even if the prediction takes a moment to appear.
-    - **(Exceptional) The AI model fails to generate a prediction.** If the underlying model encounters an error, the ghost prediction will simply not appear.
-The user can continue to draw without interruption.
-The system should handle this gracefully without crashing.
+A loading indicator may be necessary depending on performance.
 #### **Use Case 2: Undo the Last Action**
 - **Actor(s):** All User Personas
 - **Description:** The user reverses their most recent drawing action (toggling a cell on or off).